apHarmony/jsharmony-cms-empty/README.md

    jsharmony create project cms
    ````
    This will download the project source and install in the current folder.

-   The installer will generate the admin username and password
+   The installer will generate the admin username and password.

    If `jsharmony` doesn't run, ensure the Node.js npm folder is in your system PATH variable.